nealyoung/LockMinder-ObjC/Readme.md

 #LockMinder

+This repo is no longer maintained, please see the [Swift rewrite](https://github.com/nealyoung/lockminder/).

 ![Icon](https://github.com/nealyoung/LockMinder-ObjC/raw/master/icon.png)

 LockMinder is a simple iOS app that imports your incomplete reminders from the Reminders app, and creates a lock screen wallpaper containing a text overlay with a list of selected reminders.